AhmadYahya-05/AhmadYahya-05/README.md

 📍 Waterloo, Ontario
 🔨 Notable Projects:

-- **Exam Scheduler** – Web app used by 20,000+ students to generate personalized visual exam schedules
+- **Exam Scheduler** – Full Stack App for 20,000+ students to generate personalized visual exam schedules
 - **Dominarlo** – Developed multilingual support, real-time quizzes, and secure authentication for a scalable educational tool used by thousands of students
 - **NBA Player Stats** – Dynamic player comparison tool using live data from sports APIs